Teleportation-based squeezer for bosonic cluster states: Teleportation-based squeezer

 The variance of $\var(\hat{N}_{x_{tel}})$ and $\var(\hat{N}_{p_{tel}})$ are obtained as in Eqs. \eqref{eq:varNx} - \eqref{eq:N1N2} but with $t_1 =t_2 = 1/2$ and $\phi = 0$.
 The covariance is zero.
 The $\Sigma$ is then a diagonal matrix.

 To see the practical impact of the imperfections in the squeezers, we need to analyze them in the context of specific quantum states.
 We consider the vacuum state as a stand-in for an arbitrary coherent state that allows testing basic noise properties \cite{furusawa}, and a single photon state that showcases the influence of imperfections on the non-Gaussian nature of the state.
+Non-Gaussian states with negativity in the Wigner representation are necessary for achieving an advantage in quantum computing \cite{mari}.
 These effects can be evaluated from the Wigner and characteristic functions of the transformed states.
 The characteristic function is practical for the evaluation of fidelity \cite{caves2004}, while the Wigner function and its negative regions can be used for recognizing non-Gaussian behavior \cite{mari,kenfack}.
+The negativity of the Wigner function is only a sufficient indicator of the state’s non-Gaussianity.
+Its vanishment marks the transition into a classically simulable regime~\cite{mari}, in which the squeezing gate is no longer considered to be of sufficient quality.
 Combining these approaches helps to avoid unnecessary numerical errors that arise when computing in the Fock basis \cite{provaznik}.
+The variance matrix of non-Gaussian states is not sufficient to describe their nature.

-The Wigner function of the transformed state $W_{out} (x,p) $ is equal to the convolution of the squeezed input Wigner $W_{s,\text{in}}(x,p)$ function with added noise $G(x,p)$ \cite{braunstein_loock, braunstein_kimble}:
+The Wigner function of the transformed state $W_{out} (x,p) $ is equal to the convolution of the squeezed input Wigner $W_{s,\text{in}}(x,p)$ function with added noise $G(x,p)$~\cite{braunstein_loock, braunstein_kimble}:

 The Wigner functions of squeezed vacuum ($\text{in} =0 $) and single photon states ($\text{in} =1 $) are \cite{leonhardt}

 The parameter $s$ is the squeezing parameter defined in Eq. \eqref{eq:xtel,ptel}.
 The added noise is Gaussian,